-The City Centre Resignalling Project is provided for under the capital investment programme for transport.
-The design and planning of this project was funded by the Irish Government through the National Transport Authority and was also part-funded by the Innovation & Networks Executive Agency of the European Commission.
-The project will meet future demand for rail transport by increasing the capacity and frequency of trains through Dublin City Centre.
+The City Centre Resignalling Project was provided for under the capital investment programme for transport, and was completed in late 2020.
+The design and planning of this project was funded by the Irish Government through the National Transport Authority and was also part-funded by the Innovation and Networks Executive Agency of the European Commission.
+The project was set to meet future demand for rail transport by increasing the capacity and frequency of trains through Dublin City Centre.

-The project will provide Iarnród Éireann with the ability to operate 20 trains in both directions through the Howth Junction to Grand Canal Dock line, which caters for Howth DART's, Malahide DART's, Northern Commuter trains, Belfast Enterprise services, Sligo Intercity and Maynooth commuter services, as well as other services in the Connolly to Grand Canal Dock area.
-Signalling on train lines regulate the safe movement of trains, and currently the system’s capacity stands at 12 trains per hour each way.
+The project provided Iarnród Éireann with the ability to operate 20 trains in both directions through the Howth Junction to Grand Canal Dock line, which caters for Howth DART's, Malahide DART's, Northern Commuter trains, Belfast Enterprise services, Sligo Intercity and Maynooth commuter services, as well as other services in the Connolly to Grand Canal Dock area.
+Signalling on train lines regulate the safe movement of trains, and before the project the system’s capacity stood at 12 trains per hour each way.

-The Project has also taken in to consideration the need to modernise signalling equipment.
-Computer based interlocking will be used to replace the existing Relay based signalling systems in Howth/Howth Junction/Killester /Connolly and Pearse.
+The Project also took in to consideration the need to modernise signalling equipment.
+Computer based interlocking was used to replace the existing Relay based signalling systems in Howth, Howth Junction, Killester, Dublin Connolly and Dubln Pearse.

-- First phase of the project covers the section between Malahide/Howth to Killester
+- First phase of the project covered the section between Malahide/Howth to Killester

-- Second phase of the project covers Killester to East Wall Junction
+- Second phase of the project covered Killester to East Wall Junction

-- Third phase will cover the section between Connolly and Sandymount
+- Third phase covered the section between Connolly and Sandymount

-- The fourth phase is the Connolly Station yard
+- The fourth phase was the Connolly Station yard

 The new signalling system will bring major benefits to our customers: